Professional Experience Requirements

 The student must satisfy all three criteria above.
 Incomplete applications will not be processed.

-Submit all documents by email and allow three weeks for the processing of the application.
-Professional Experience status will be updated on the student's StudentConnect once the 30 days have been submitted and processed.
+Submit all documents to email@example.com and allow three weeks for the processing of the application.
+Your Professional Experience status will be updated on the your StudentConnect once the 30 days have been submitted and processed.
 Days credited will only be approved once the student has successfully submitted the required documents.

 Please note: Do not leave this to the last minute, as you could risk missing out on your preferred graduation date!